 Increasing the price of the equilibrium will lead to over-supply

-Suppliers will reduce the price in order to sell all the stock
+Suppliers will reduce the price to sell all the stock

 Consumer’s equilibrium is the situation where a consumer spends his income on various commodities in such a manner that he gets maximum satisfaction